 We’ll set you up with a smart home charger from one of our partners

 We work with two partners, Hypervolt and Egg, to offer incredible deals on market-leading smart home chargers.
 Click here to read more about smart charging and our offers exclusive to loveelectric customers.

 Who is loveelectric good for?
 Companies of any size that want to offer employees an affordable car and care about a good car ordering and employee experience.

 We understand that loveelectric might not be a good fit for everyone and that other salary sacrifice companies might be a better fit at times.
 Here are some features of other salary sacrifice schemes:

 Some of the first questions employers ask when they reach out to us is: what happens if an employee leaves during the lease?
 Or if we enter a period of financial difficulty and need to make some employees redundant?
 Or if the worst happens; a vehicle is written off or stolen?

 That’s where it’s important to have early termination protection in place.

 All reputable EV salary sacrifice providers will offer Early Termination Protection - walk away if they don’t - however, policies can wildly differ in the level of protection they actually offer both the business and employee.

 At loveelectric, we provide one of the best policies on the market.

 But, our industry-leading protection is only used once we've explored every other option for the car on your behalf.
-This is our unique 4-step safety net, which means we only have to claim against the termination protection as a last resort.
+Our unique Flexible Return Options are essentially a 4-step safety net, which means we only claim against the termination protection as a last resort.